How Much to Remove a Chimney Stack?

 Large-sized chimney stack removal | £1200-£2000 |

-What are the Supply Costs of a Chimney Stack Removal?
+What are the Supply Costs of Chimney Stack Removal in the UK?

-When it comes to removing a chimney stack, you will need some supplies, including roofing materials, to cover the area of the roof where the chimney was removed, and you will also need to hire scaffolding for the work.
+When it comes to removing a chimney stack, you will need some supplies, including new roofing materials, and you will need to hire scaffolding to complete the work.

-Much of the time, your contractor will include these prices in their overall quote for the job.
-However, suppose you're thinking of purchasing the materials in advance and paying for the labour side of the work separately.
-In that case, you may be interested in learning the costs of the materials needed.
+Your contractor will often include these prices in their overall quote for the job.
+However, if you're thinking of purchasing the materials in advance and paying for the labour side of the work separately learning the materials' costs is needed.

 Roofing Materials Costs

-When you have your chimney stack removed, the area where the stack once sat will need to be covered with new roofing materials so that it blends in with the rest of the roof – otherwise, you would be left with a gap in the roof.
+When you have your chimney stack removed, the area where the stack once sat will need to be covered with new roofing materials so that it blends in with the rest of the roof.
+If you don't you would be left with a gap in the roof.

 Scaffolding Costs